 Included in the potentially dilutive options to purchase common stock noted above are 211,621 shares issued upon exercise of options under non-recourse notes receivable during 2015 (see Note 9, "Stock-Based Compensation").
 The Company determined the purchase of the stock to be non-substantive, and as such, the shares subject to the promissory notes will not be deemed outstanding until such time as the promissory notes have been repaid.
-Accordingly, the Company has excluded these shares from the calculation of basic and diluted net loss per share for the three months ended March 31, 2020.
-As of December 31, 2020, all outstanding principal and accrued interest relating to the Non-Recourse Notes were settled in full by the two noteholders, and as a result, the Company issued 211,621 shares of common stock to the noteholders and included these shares in the basic and diluted net loss per share for three months to purchase common stock are 119,216 unvested stock options that were early exercised by an employee and a non-employee in September 2020 (see Note 9, "Stock-Based Compensation").
+Accordingly, the Company has excluded these shares from the calculation of basic and diluted net loss per share for the three and six months ended June 30, 2020.
+As of December 31, 2020, all outstanding principal and accrued interest relating to the Non-Recourse Notes were settled in full by the two noteholders, and as a result, the Company issued 211,621 shares of common stock to the noteholders and included these shares in the basic and diluted net loss per share for three and six months ended June 30, 2021.
+Also included in the potentially dilutive options to purchase common stock are 112,227 unvested stock options that were early exercised by an employee and a non-employee in September 2020 (see Note 9, "Stock-Based Compensation").
 The Company determined the early exercises to be non-substantive as the shares were subject to repurchase rights.
-Accordingly, the Company has excluded these shares from the calculation of basic and diluted net loss per share for the termined the early exercises to be non-substantive as the shares were subject to repurchase rights.
-Accordingly, the Company has excluded these shares from the calculation of basic and diluted net loss per share for the three months ended March 31, 2021.
+Accordingly, the Company has excluded these shares from the calculation of basic and diluted net loss per share for the three and six months ended June 30, 2021.